Animesh-Impel/ctl-alt-elite/EventStorming/EventStorming.md

 - **Candidate Marked as Hired**: Employers mark candidates as hired for specific roles.
 - **Candidate Marked as Not Hired**: The system updates candidates' status as "not hired."
 - **Survey Taken**: Both employers and candidates complete surveys about their experience.
-- **Admin Registered**: Clearview system admins register for data access.
+- **Admin Registered**: ClearView system admins register for data access.
 - **Employer Listed**: Admins list all registered employers.
 - **Candidate Listed**: Admins list all registered candidates.
 - **Analytics Data Generated**: The system generates data for reporting and recommendations.